skramm/homog2d/docs/homog2d_svgimport.md

 or [`polygon`](https://www.w3.org/TR/SVG2/shapes.html#PolygonElement))
 , or by using the [`path`](https://www.w3.org/TR/SVG2/paths.html#PathElement) element.
-This import subsystem can handle both (WIP !!!)
+At present this import subsystem only handles the `polyline`/`polygon` elements.